brechtbilliet/brechtbilliet.github.io/_posts/2022-7-14-why-and-how-i-created-a-spa-router-for-qwik.md

 #### Eventing

-When we have SPA routing it is nice that we can get notified when something in the url changes.
+When we have SPA-routing it is nice that we can get notified when something in the url changes.
-Let's pretend we are in a user management page with search functionality and we want to make the search bookmarkable.
+Let's pretend we are in a user management page with search functionality and we want to make the search query bookmarkable.
 In that case when the user types 'Brecht' we want the url to change to `my-website/users/search?q=Brecht` so we can bookmark it.
 We don't want to refresh the entire page every time the user types a character right (that would result in cursor issues with the search input)?
+Think about debouncing as well...
 We want to get notified when that specific `q` parameter changes.
 When that parameter changes we perform an XHR call and on success we rerender part of the page with the results we have just retrieved.
 You know what's even more awesome?
-When we do refresh the page we get the exact same result but rendered on the server because that's how awesome Qwik is.
+When we do a full refresh of the page we get the exact same result but rendered on the server because that's how awesome Qwik is.

-## Writing an SPA-router for Qwik
+## Writing a SPA-router for Qwik

 This version of the router is very early stage and it could use some polishing, but the principles are there.
+So let's go through the code together.

 ### The config

-This is where it all starts, we need to create a config file that maps paths to components.
+This is where it all starts, we need to create a config-file that maps paths to components.
 A path could contain params.
-And just like angular and nestjs we can use the `:` syntax.
+And just like angular and nestjs we can use the `:` syntax to define params.
 ```typescript
 // routing/routing-types.ts
 export type RoutingConfigItem = {